filecoin-project/filecoin-docs/reference/json-rpc/mpool.md

----
-description: >-
+## Mpool

 The Mpool methods are for interacting with the message pool.
-The message pool manages all incoming and outgoing ‘messages’ going over the network.
+The message pool manages all incoming and outgoing 'messages' going over the network.
----

-# Mpool

-## MpoolBatchPush
+### MpoolBatchPush

 MpoolBatchPush batch pushes a signed message to mempool.

 Perms: write

 Inputs:

 ```json
 [